cda-gti-upm/VideoSpectrogram/Readme.md

 - pip install cairosvg==2.7.1
 - pip install psutil==5.9.8

+Additionally, [ffmpeg](https://www.ffmpeg.org/download.html) should be installed for generating videos and audios of spectrograms using sonify.

 # Data preparation and preprocessing
 Data from geophones should be in the project folder `.\data\LaPalma` Execute from the terminal: